Bankoga/golem/docs/type_key_values.md

 ## Hook Types

-Currently used to indicate which datapack rule is used and which direction the datapack is going.
+Currently used to indicate which package rule is used and which direction the package is going.

-*_to: id for the datapack aggregation rule used when consuming the datapack associated with the prefix *_from: id for the datapack generation rule used to when building the datapack associated with the prefix
+*_to: id for the package aggregation rule used when consuming the package associated with the prefix *_from: id for the package generation rule used to when building the package associated with the prefix